Brookline Lawn Mowing Services

 Brookline Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands and protected areas in Brookline is governed by the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes buffer zones of 25-50 feet from wetlands and vernal pools.
-Any work within these zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), as overseen by the Brookline Conservation Commission.
-Wildlife protection is also critical, with restrictions during the breeding season for birds (March-August) and for vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive sites.
+Mowing near wetlands, vernal pools, and other protected areas in Brookline is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to ensure compliance and protect local biodiversity.

 Brookline Conservation Commission